flarum/docs/docs/install.md

 If after completing these steps, Flarum continues to request that you change the permissions you may need to check that your files are owned by the correct group and user.

 By default, in most Linux distributions `www-data` is the group and user that both PHP and the web server operate under.
-You can change the folder ownership in most linux operating systems by running `chown -R www-data:www-data foldername/`.
+You can change the folder ownership in most Linux operating systems by running `chown -R www-data:www-data foldername/`.

+To find out more about these commands as well as file permissions and ownership on Linux, read [this tutorial](https://www.thegeekdiary.com/understanding-basic-file-permissions-and-ownership-in-linux/).
+If you are setting up Flarum on Windows, you may find the answers to [this Super User question](https://superuser.com/questions/106181/equivalent-of-chmod-to-change-file-permissions-in-windows) useful.

 ::: warning Environments may vary
 Your environment may vary from the documentation provided, please consult your web server configuration or web hosting provider for the proper user and group that PHP and the web server operate under.